Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

 - If the challenge is in the `"invalid"` state, the client has previously posted to the challenge URL and the server has rejected the challenge.
 The parent authorization of this challenge, and thus the parent order of that authorization, would've been marked as `"invalid"` as well, so the client should abort the order workflow.

 Note that it is possible for the challenge to remain in the `"pending"` state for a short period of time after the client has posted to the challenge URL, rather than immediately moving to `"processing"` state.
 If the client knows that it has already posted to the challenge URL, it should treat this just like if the challenge was in the `"processing"` state and continue polling the challenge URL, waiting for it to change state.
+(This behavior appears to violate the RFC, but is displayed by Let's Encrypt.)

 The change of state of an authorization object is described in [section 7.1.6 Status Changes of the ACME RFC.](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.7.1.6.p.3) The change of state of a challenge object is described in [section 7.1.6 Status Changes of the ACME RFC.](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.7.1.6.p.2)